MKhoaFE/Hackathon10.2025/README.md

 🎬 AI-Powered Movie Web App
-- A smart movie web application that combines AI to recommend, summarize, and chat about movies in real time.
+- This is a movie discovery and recommendation application that combines a Flask backend with a React frontend.
+The application integrates with The Movie Database (TMDB) API to fetch movie information and uses OpenAI's GPT-3.5-turbo for AI-powered movie recommendations based on natural language prompts.
+The system optionally stores movie data in a Microsoft SQL Server database using SQLAlchemy ORM.
 ------------------------------------------------------------------------
 🚀 Overview
 This is a web application that allows users to: